Cooking oil evaporating - familyguidecentral.com

 Can cooking oil evaporate?

-Typical cooking oil molecules are heavy compared to water.
 It’s for this very reason when heated to a certain degree, the heat will break apart its molecular structure, cause it to decompose, and become black smoke.
 However, oils do evaporate when left alone, but it can take months to even years.

 How long does it take for cooking oil to evaporate?